Naming rights

+There are several different forms of naming rights.
+For example, a presenting sponsor attaches the name of the corporation or brand into a traditional name (e.g. Mall of America Field at Hubert H. Humphrey Metrodome and Smart Araneta Coliseum), whereas a title sponsor replaces the property's original name with a sponsor's chosen name (as with most sponsored sports venues), without referencing the previous name.
 Occasionally, the purchaser of naming rights may choose to donate the rights to an outside organization, typically one to which it is closely related.
 A notable example is Friends Arena, a major stadium in Stockholm.
 The facility was previously Swedbank Arena, but in 2012 the company donated the naming rights to the Friends Foundation, an organization sponsored by Swedbank combatting school bullying.
 Similarly, in 2018, the Kentucky Farm Bureau, a farmer lobbying and insurance organization, acquired naming rights to the University of Kentucky's new baseball park.
-The Farm Bureau donated those naming rights to the Kentucky Department of Agriculture which named the venue Kentucky Proud Park.
-The sponsored name is the state agency's brand for agricultural products produced in that state.
+The Farm Bureau donated those naming rights to the Kentucky Department of Agriculture, which named the venue Kentucky Proud Park after the agency's brand for agricultural products produced in that state.

-History in the United States
+Stadiums

-Citizens Bank Park baseball stadium in Philadelphia in August 2007; naming rights were purchased by Citizens Financial Group in 2003 for 20 years at $95 million.
+United States